CERTCC/Vultron/docs/topics/user_stories/index.md

 {% include-markdown "../../includes/not_normative.md" %}

-The Vultron protocol is designed to support a variety of use cases.
+The Vultron Protocol is designed to support a variety of use cases.
 The following user stories are intended to capture the requirements of these use cases.
 While the protocol is designed to support these use cases, it is not required that all use cases be supported by the protocol.